xtrawalo/Calculator/README.md

 ### Precedence-aware calculator

 The user enters all the numbers and operations first.
-After that, it performs the calculations using the correct order of operations.
+After that, the program performs the calculations using the correct order of operations, then it gives the result.
+Also, The user can restart or exit anytime after each operation.

 ## Built With